The Royal Typewriter Baseball Club of Hartford

 Umpire John “Boggy” Muldoon (left) rules out Charlie Adamick (right) of Royal Typewriter, August 19, 1939.

-Royal Typewriter underwent immense changes during World War II.
-The company converted all operations to manufacture goods for the Allied cause.
-Royal made machine guns, rifles, bullets, propellers and spare parts for airplane engines.
-When the war ended, Royal Typewriter sponsored a team in the Hartford Twilight League.
+Royal Typewriter underwent immense changes during World War II and baseball took a backseat.
+The company suspended all commercial sales and converted all operations to manufacture supplies for the Allied cause.
+Women joined the workforce in droves as men enlisted for military service.
+More than 3,000 Royal Typewriter employees made machine guns, rifles, bullets, propellers and spare parts for airplane engines.
+When the war ended Royal averted a major strike by offering pay bumps and the company began to sponsor a team in the 1947 Hartford Twilight League.

 1941 Jun 13 Pratt-Whitney Machine Tops Royal Typewriter